OUR ROOTS DATE TO 1909

 For the first Atlanta Auto Show, 67 Automakers applied for a spot on the 64,000 square foot display floor – a far cry from the nearly 500,000 square feet the Atlanta International Auto Show encompasses today.
 Two more shows were hosted during the early 1900s: one in 1912 and the other in 1917.
 Following the latter, it would be 65 years before the glory of auto shows returned to Georgia’s capital.

-Hosted at the Georgia World Congress Center, the Atlanta International Auto Show is the largest consumer event held at the venue.
+Hosted at the Georgia World Congress Center, the Atlanta International Auto Show is the largest consumer event held annually at the venue.
 It has also earned the reputation of being one of the nations key automotive exhibitions.